 Traditionally, most organizations were/are run by men.
-As we are all very aware men and women have been designed very differently.
+As we are all very aware men and women are designed differently.
 Mens' basic design is for reproduction and survival ... in other words sex and killing - a primal instinct that is steeped in the need for power and control.
-And, unfortunately in many organization's today we have females feeling they need to mimic their male counterparts in order to succeed!
+Unfortunately, today, in many organization's females feel they need to mimic their male counterparts to succeed!

-In most societies it is no longer acceptable for men to rape and plunder ... so, how does this primal instinct manifest itself in today's society?
-Through the Autocratic Leadership model that we see in 94% of organizations around the world.
+In most societies, it is no longer acceptable for men to rape and plunder.
+So, how does this primal instinct manifest itself in today's society?
+It manifests through the Autocratic Leadership model that we see in 97% of organizations around the world.

-And when you get leaders who have spent little time in self-examination you get the behaviors of competition, control and dominance showing up
+Generally, they are organizations run by leaders who have spent little time in self-examination.
+When that happens, you get behaviors like competition, control, and dominance.

-The Autocratic Leadership Style ... telling people what to do, when to do it and running the organization with an iron fist - ala 'The Apprentice' - enables the people running organizations to meet their instinctive needs (even though) they may not recognize or admit to them.
+The Autocratic Leadership Style - telling people what to do, when to do it.
+Running the organization with an iron fist - ala 'The Apprentice' - enables the people in charge to meet their instinctive needs.
+The need for control and dominance, even though they may not recognize or admit to it.

-Look to any of the truly great High Performance Organizations (Southwest Airlines, Virgin, General Electric, Saturn Car Company, Johnsonville Foods, Colgate-Palmolive, The Body Shop) and you will see that their leaders are men and women who have been able to move away from the Command and Control model - who have successfully removed their egos and their need for Power and Control from the business.
+Look to any of the great High Performance Organizations (Southwest Airlines, Virgin, General Electric, Saturn Car Company, Johnsonville Foods, Colgate-Palmolive, The Body Shop) and you will see that their leaders are men and women who have been able to move away from the Command and Control model.
+Who have successfully removed their egos and their need for Power and Control from the business.

-They are people like Richard Branson and Herb Kelleher, who are more concerned about creating a winning team, a happy, cohesive successful team than about being "Right and in Control".
-These are hugely successful businessmen and women who are absolutely focused on the results of the business, but are using styles of leadership that are more inclusive.
+People like Richard Branson and Herb Kelleher, are more concerned about creating a winning team.
+Creating a happy, cohesive, successful team than about being "Right and in Control".
+These hugely successful businessmen and women are focused on results and are more likely to use inclusive leadership styles.

-Moving away from an autocratic leadership style is not about getting all mushy and soft ... in fact, you will be demanding higher standards of excellence from yourself and those around you than you ever have, but it is about doing it in a way that enables people to be nothing but their best.
+Moving away from an autocratic leadership style is not about getting all mushy and soft.
+In fact, you will be demanding higher standards of excellence from yourself and those around you than you ever have.
+It is about doing it in a way that enables people to be nothing but their best.

 Below is a quote from Herb Kelleher the Chairman, President, and CEO of Southwestern Airlines.
 Fortune magazine named him "Perhaps the best CEO in America."